multiversx/mx-docs/docs/sdk-and-tools/rest-api/addresses.md

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

-Get information about an MultiversX Address.
+[comment]: # (mx-abstract)

+This component of the REST API allows one to query information about Addresses (Accounts).

 [comment]: # (mx-context-auto)